keldaanCommunity/pokemonAutoChess/changelog/patch-4.1.md

 # Gameplay

 - Paralysis, Freeze and Sleep status now prevents dodging attacks
+- New Team Builder menu: plan your team with items and synergies
 - Rune Protect status no longer prevents special damage

 # New Pokemons: